 Can a Sexless Relationship Thrive?

 Richard and Diane enjoyed a healthy, satisfying relationship and life.
 Richard felt relieved when I confirmed that having a sexless marriage did not mean he was abnormal or sick.
-The strongest relationships are those in which partners choose to walk the path of life together.
+The strongest relationships are those in which partners choose to be authentic and still walk the path of life together.
 No one set of rules exists to dictate what they have to do along the way.
 My point is that when partners freely and mutually agree to a sexless relationship, they need not waste time thinking they “should” be physically intimate as long as they are healthy and happy together.